Troubleshooting Common RabbitMQ Security Configuration Issues

 If the client and server cannot agree on a common cipher suite or TLS version (e.g., client only supports TLS 1.2, but the server is configured only for TLS 1.3), the handshake fails.

-Best Practice: Explicitly define supported TLS versions in rabbitmq.conf if you need strict protocol enforcement.
-By default, RabbitMQ uses the versions supported by the underlying Erlang/OTP installation (usually TLS 1.2 and above).
+Explicitly define supported TLS versions in rabbitmq.conf if you need strict protocol enforcement.
+Otherwise, RabbitMQ depends on the TLS support provided by the underlying Erlang/OTP runtime and your RabbitMQ version.

 # Explicitly define allowed versions (e.g., forcing TLS 1.2 and 1.3)